Beliavsky/Python-scripts-for-Fortran/README.md

 # Python scripts for Fortran
-Python scripts to fix, analyze and reformat Fortran code
+Python scripts to create make files and to fix, analyze and reformat Fortran code.

+`xxmake_bat_fortran.py` is a script to create a make file given a compiler and a list of source files.

 `fortran_procedures.py` has the function